Terms used:

 The Chief Data Specialist must be qualified at a minimum as a Level II Data Specialist

-Skate Canada Challenge, Canadian Figure Skating Championships and Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, and Skate Canada Cup

 All Data Specialists must be qualified at Level II or III.
 The Chief Data Specialist must be qualified at a minimum as a Level III Data Specialist